csc-training/hip-programming/docs/02-kernels.md

 }
 ```

-- Handles any vector size, but grid size should still be chosen with some care
+- handles any vector size, but grid size should still be chosen with some care

 # Grid: thread hierarchy

 :::::: {.column width=44%}
 ::: incremental
-- Kernels are executed on a 3D *grid* of threads
+- kernels are executed on a 3D *grid* of threads
 - threads are partitioned into equal-sized *blocks*
-- Code is executed by the threads, the grid is a way to organise the
+- code is executed by the threads, the grid is a way to organise the
   work
-- Dimension of the grid are set at kernel launch
+- dimension of the grid are set at kernel launch
+- built-in variables to be used within a kernel: `threadIdx`, `blockIDx`, `blockDim`, `gridDim`
 :::
 ::::::

 :::::: {.column width=54%}
 ![](img/ThreadExecution_new.jpg){.center width=56%}

-- Built-in variables to be used within a kernel:
-    - `threadIdx`, `blockIDx`, `blockDim`, `gridDim`
 ::::::

 # Launching kernels

 ::: incremental
-- Kernels are launched with one of the two following options:
+- kernels are launched with one of the two following options:
   - CUDA syntax (recommended, because it works on CUDA and HIP both):
   ```cpp
   somekernel<<<blocks, threads, shmem, stream>>>(args)